paulphys/sprout/README.md

 - electron desktop app
 - use pnpm

-# backupbucket
-> my personal backup solution using AWS S3 buckets the most cost-effective and privacy-respecting
+the most cost-effective and privacy-respecting

-I use this script to backup my personal data to AWS S3 buckets, for just money amount This is by far the most cost-effective and versatile personal backup solution.
-ENCRYPTED AND COMPRESSED WITH Mounting in linux
+I use this script to backup my personal data to AWS S3 buckets, for just money amount ENCRYPTED AND COMPRESSED WITH Mounting in linux

 <!--ts-->